francescaSchiro/my-app-React-Redux/README.md

- ## A fun React practice that uses Redux and a bunch of other stuff...
+ ## A fun React practice that uses Redux, JsonServer and a bunch of other stuff...
 - Sections:
     - COUNTER
     - RESET